When you’re doing business with a company in China, one of your most basic concerns may be “is this Chinese company real or not?”.

 In Mainland China all companies must be registered with the authorities and hold a valid business license.
 This is how we define whether or not a company is “real”.

-“Is this Chinese company real or not?” might seem like an obvious question, but unfortunately we frequently prepare Company Verification Services for our clients that come back negative on this most basic of requirement.
+“Is this Chinese company real or not?” might seem like an obvious question, but unfortunately we frequently prepare Company Verification reports for our clients that come back negative on this most basic of requirements.

 Worrying whether or not a Chinese company is real is a very legitimate concern, for a number of reasons: